Hudson Bay Odyssey

 On your daily excursions you will explore the Cape Tatnam Wildlife Management Area surrounding the Lodge.
 This is where the boreal forest ends and the Subarctic begins.
 This unique convergence of ecosystems, nourished by the Hudson Bay coastal waters, is home to an impressive variety of flora and fauna.
 It is here that you can find wolves, black bears and polar bears, co-existing as they have for thousands of years.

-Upon arrival into Winnipeg make your way (independently) to your overnight stay at the Inn at the Forks, where your adventure begins.
+Arrive in Winnipeg and make your own way to the Grand Winnipeg Airport Hotel, where you will enjoy a relaxing stay (no transfer is needed - the hotel is only a two minute walk).
 During the evening, Churchill Wild hosts an informative orientation chat where you can meet your fellow travellers over refreshments and anticipate your departure from civilization.

 You will depart Winnipeg for Gillam early in the morning on Calm Air International.
 Upon arrival in Churchill you will transfer to a private charter for your one hour flight to Nanuk Polar Bear Lodge.
 Upon arrival at the Lodge, your hosts will provide a tour and show you to your room to get settled.
 Lunch is served shortly after and you will then be given an orientation regarding your stay in polar bear country.
 Your first day includes an interpretive walk on the inland Palsa Bogs and Tundra Ponds adjacent to the Taiga Forest and the Hudson Bay coastline.
 Appetizers and cocktails are served at 6pm and dinner is served at 7pm.
 During the evening there will be an informative lecture or slide show presentation narrated by one of Churchill Wild’s knowledgeable guides or staff.
 If it is a clear night you may also have a chance to view one of the spectacular Aurora Borealis displays common at this latitude